guppyfish123/SOC_Lab/Installation/Elastic-Kibana.md

 sudo systemctl stop kibana
 ```
 <br><br>
 ## Conclusion
-Now that we have both Elasticsearch and Kibana up and running, you should be able to access Elasticsearch at https://*public-ip*:6900 and Kibana at https://*public-ip*:5601.
+Congratulations!
+With both Elasticsearch and Kibana successfully deployed, you're now ready to explore the power of your Elastic SOC Lab.
+Access Elasticsearch at https://*public-ip*:6900 and Kibana at https://*public-ip*:5601.
+> [!TIP]
+> Ensure that, at this point, you've adjusted your inbound traffic settings on your instance to allow access to Elasticsearch and Kibana ports.
+For guidance, refer to [this link](./aws).

-If you run into any errors with the webpage not loading, check your journalctl for any errors popping up in the logs to determine the cause of the error.
+If you encounter any issues with the webpage not loading, delve into your `journalctl` logs to identify and troubleshoot the root cause of the error.